Home

 Help For Horses in Puerto Rico

-1. Make a PUBLIC POST to FACEBOOK on your wall and after share that same post to this very large FB group we manage https://www.facebook.com/groups/rinconpuertoricogroup In the POST YOU MAKE CERTAIN TO include the local Mayor’s Office & Local Police phone numbers YOU HAVE ALREADY CALLED.
-Include photos, map marker.
+1. Make a very detailed with photos and map marker Facebook Post – including the name and numbers of the individuals you spoke to at #1 The Police #2 The Mayor’s Office #3 Emergency Services to this very large FB group we manage https://www.facebook.com/groups/rinconpuertoricogroup Include photos, map marker.
 In the post, Ask everyone to call the same numbers and ask they send help to the horse – referring Law 154 – EVERYONE SHOULD continue to call politely and relentlessly until they respond to help the horse.
 You can edit your original post as updates come in.
 Don’t make new posts, stick with just one post.

-2. Email us the LINK TO THE POST you already MADE DefensaRincon@gmail.com.
+2. After making the Facebook Post email us DefensaRincon@gmail.com.
 We will work on our end as we can under the law to find the owner or a proper home for the horse via Social Media

 We are trying to get every City in Puerto Rico to set up a small Horse Rescue & Rehab fields, copying our success with such in Rincon (Western PR) .
 Read & share the concept here INDIVIDUAL CITY EQUINE RESCUE & REHABILITATION COMMUNITY CENTERS